-To me this was considered a steal as we didn’t really care about having a 40 pin header like the Banana Pi Pro.
-With the Kingston 120 SSD drive installed onto its own dedicated 3amp supply just like what we did in my blog long ago I was able to pull around 132MB/sec off of this drive which is more then enough to pipe down the Gigabit which runs anywhere from 400Mbit to 450Mbit’s per section.
+To us this was considered a steal as we didn’t really care about having a 40 pin header like the Banana Pi Pro.
+With the Kingston 120 SSD drive installed onto its own dedicated 3amp supply just like what we did in my blog long ago I was able to pull around 132MB/sec off of this drive which is more than enough to pipe down the Gigabit which runs anywhere from 400Mbit to 450Mbit’s per section.
 This kept up with my torrenting of Linux distros and as a general file share for utilities while reloading laptops over the network.
 This setup was not the fastest in the world but I was still impressed by what it all did in a pure 0dbm environment.
-With the black casing I can hide this in my living room and no one will know what it really is or does.
+With the black casing, I can hide this in my living room and no one will know what it really is or does.

 Time for an upgrade to a faster Banana Pi.

-Needless to say we were satisfied Banana Pi M1 customers at the time.
+Needless to say, we were satisfied with Banana Pi M1 customers at the time.
 And it would be nice if something faster came along.
 Something that really pushed the data back and forth.
 The BananaPi team was really hyping up their latest Board known as the “Banana Pi M3” and it had everything I could want on it.
 Great.
 Faster processor will mean better access time in both harddrive/usb/networks.

 Introducing the Banana Pi M3.